-We want to show you how to read Japanese in a simpler and faster way.
-Instead of studying each kanji character in isolation with the use of flashcards or writing each one by hand while hoping someday to arrive at the point where you can actually read Japanese articles, why not try learning kanji and vocabulary more quickly with the help of mnemonics and then practice reading them in real sentences almost immediately?
+Instead of studying each of those kanji characters in isolation with the use of flashcards or learning to write them all by hand, hoping someday to arrive at the point where you can actually read Japanese text, why not learn kanji quickly with the help of mnemonics and then practice reading them in real sentences almost immediately?
 We have devoted eight years to the development of six books that make it possible for you to do just that and to learn to read in Japanese as efficiently as possible.

 Our first Japanese Reader is Learn to Read in Japanese: A Japanese Reader, Volume 1.
-Students who use this book can learn to read 608 basic kanji.
+Students who use this book will learn to read 608 basic kanji.
 It contains a Core Kanji catalogue describing those characters.
-The book is 552 pages long, and it includes more than 4,200 authentic Japanese sentences and phrases for reading practice.
+The book is 552 pages long, and it includes more than 4,200 Japanese sentences for reading practice.

-In December of 2020, we released Learn to Read in Japanese, Volume 3.
+Our third Japanese Reader is Learn to Read in Japanese, Volume 3.
 It is 528 pages long, and it teaches 320 additional kanji, for a total of 1528.
-It contains a Core Kanji catalogue describing those characters, and it includes more than 900 sentences and 2,100 vocabulary words and phrases for reading practice.
+It contains a Core Kanji catalogue describing those characters, and it includes more than 900 Japanese sentences and 2,100 terms for reading practice.

-As we were compiling the information in Volume 3 of the series, it became increasingly clear that the number of Japanese vocabulary terms in the three books had increased to a level that students might find difficult to manage.
-This increase in vocabulary was a result of the fact that the study of new kanji unavoidably entails the acquisition of new vocabulary, since each kanji character is associated with its own unique words.
+As we were compiling these books, we noticed that the number of Japanese vocabulary terms in our four Readers had increased to a level that students might find difficult to manage.
+This increase in Japanese vocabulary is an inevitable result of the fact that the study of new kanji entails the acquisition of new terms, since each kanji character is associated with its own unique words.

-How can one learn how to read Japanese and learn kanji at the same time?
+How is it possible to read Japanese and learn kanji at the same time?

 Although it might seem somewhat impractical to start reading practice before you know kanji very well, this approach is firmly grounded in a study technique known as Active Recall, which can be defined as “learning by answering questions.”
 Active Recall is the technique that underlies these Japanese Audio Flashcard Lessons, and it is also the basis of flashcard learning generally.
 In addition, the Pimsleur method and the “Learn in Your Car” method, both described here, are based on Active Recall.